People with eating disorders really are all different shapes and sizes.

 Throughout my time in hospital I felt trapped, flinging from pillar to pillar and trying so hard to accept that something was the matter with me.
 I had to dig deep to find the motivation to get well and then to stay well once I was discharged.

-Here are a few things that help me stay on the right road to recovery:
+Things that help me stay on the right road to recovery from anorexia

 Reminding myself that the anorexia never actually made me happy